 Pay as much as you can manage every month.
 Keeping up regular payments (even if they vary) shows that you're committed.
 Your lender's more likely to treat you sympathetically and you'll minimise the arrears charges too.

-You can find more mortgage payment advice from the Housing Rights Service.
+You can find more mortgage payment advice from Housing Rights.

 Help with your mortgage

-Find out different ways in which you may be able to get help if you’re in difficulty with your mortgage payments.
+There are different ways you may be able to get help if you’re in difficulty with your mortgage payments.

 Getting help to make your mortgage interest payments

-Homeowners on certain benefits may be able to get help towards mortgage interest payments called Support for Mortgage Interest (SMI)
+Homeowners on certain benefits may be able to get help towards mortgage interest payments called Support for Mortgage Interest.

 Mortgages taken out on or after 31 October 2004